Education key to coexisting safely with amazing reptiles

 Snakes have great camouflage, and hikers particularly should be aware of surroundings and pay attention to where they’re walking.
 Golben advises anyone who plans to get out to enjoy nature to familiarize themselves with trails and grounds and learn to identify snakes of the area.

 “People should be familiar with trails,” Golben said.
 “And if you do encounter a snake on a hike, take a few steps back and go around them.
 We find that most often, snake bites are on the hand.
 People should never reach for snakes and understand that a snake needs two things – shelter and food.
 And if you see a snake that’s been injured, which we often see with fencing for deer and attacks by cats, the snake may be able to be rehabilitated by a wildlife rehabilitator.”

 The most common snakes encountered throughout the Hudson Highlands are the black rat snake, garter snakes and water snakes.

 “We haven’t had a fatal rattlesnake bite in the state in more than 30 years,” Boucher said.
 “Being aware is key, and people who do a lot of hiking should use caution.”

 In the event of being bitten by a snake, Boucher noted that all of the local hospitals have antivenom medicine for treatment of snake bites.
 Boucher said that most venomous snakes want to use their venom to catch their prey.
 But when snakes do strike, and if anyone is bitten, they should place a light pressure wrap above the bite and seek medical attention immediately.
-For more information about the museum’s exhibits and educational programs for the public, see hhnaturemuseum.org or call 845-534-5506.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+For more information about the museum’s exhibits and educational programs for the public, see hhnaturemuseum.org or call 845-534-5506.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.